Skip to main content

 For each of the three core signals, set up automated monitoring:

-Competitor connections: Use Phantombuster to scrape LinkedIn follower/connection data for your competitors’ profiles at regular intervals.
+Competitor connections: Use Phantombuster to scrape LinkedIn follower and connection data for your competitors’ profiles at regular intervals.
 Flag any company in your ICP that appears in new connection data.

 Sales hires: Set up LinkedIn Sales Navigator saved searches for your target company list filtered by new job titles in sales functions.
 Alternatively, use the Rodz API to monitor organizational changes automatically.